What Do Jeweler Do?

-There were about 37,700 jobs for Jeweler in 2016 (in the United States).
+In 2016, there was an estimated number of 37,700 jobs in the United States for Jeweler.
 There is little to no growth in job opportunities for Jeweler.
-Due to new job openings and attrition, there will be an average of 3,500 job openings in this field each year.
+The BLS estimates 3,500 yearly job openings in this field.

 The states with the most job growth for Jeweler are Idaho, South Carolina, and Nevada.
 Watch out if you plan on working in Tennessee, New Mexico, or Wisconsin.
 These states have the worst job growth for this type of profession.

 What is the Average Salary of a Jeweler